JanssenProject/jans/docs/developer/workspace-setup/setup-developer-workspace.md

 ```
 > TODO: instead of jks, generate p12 file

-Above command will create a `.jks` file in the same directory from where you have executed the command.
+Above command will create a `.p12` file in the same directory from where you have executed the command.
 Copy this keystore file to path:

 ```
 jans-auth-server/server/src/main/webapp-jetty/WEB-INF